-- 1. List of Critical Environmental areas in Yates County, showing that none are listed for the Town, attached hereto as Exhibit 1 and made a part hereof; - Unconsolidated Aquifers in Upstate New York Finger Lakes Map, Record Number 87-4122, showing the location of the aquifers in the area, attached hereto as Exhibit 2 and made a part hereof; - 3.
-Schedule of Freshwater Wetlands in the Town, attached hereto as Exhibit 3 and made a part hereof; - 4.
-The flood plain maps, issued by the Federal Emergency Management Agency, for the Town, attached hereto as Exhibit 4 and made a part hereof; and - 5.
-List of Nationally Registered Historic sites, attached hereto as Exhibit 5, and made a part hereof.
+- 1. List of Steuben County Agricultural Districts, attached hereto as Exhibit 1 and made a part hereof; - 2.
+List of Critical Environmental areas in Steuben County, showing that none are listed for the Town, attached hereto as Exhibit 2 and made a part hereof; - Unconsolidated Aquifers in Upstate New York Finger Lakes Map, Record Number 87-4122, showing the location of the aquifers in the area, attached hereto as Exhibit 3 and made a part hereof; - 4.
+Schedule of Freshwater Wetlands in the Town, attached hereto as Exhibit 4 and made a part hereof; and - 5.
+The flood plain maps, issued by the Federal Emergency Management Agency, for the Town, attached hereto as Exhibit 5 and made a part hereof.